aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

     operator: Exists
 ```

 * v0.14.0 introduces support for custom AMIs without the need for an entire launch template.
 You must add the `ec2:DescribeImages` permission to the Karpenter Controller Role for this feature to work.
 This permission is needed for Karpenter to discover custom images specified.
-Read the [Custom AMI documentation here]({{<ref "./concepts/nodepools#spec-amiselector" >}}) to get started
+Read the [Custom AMI documentation here]({{<ref "../concepts/nodepools#spec-amiselector" >}}) to get started
 * v0.14.0 adds an an additional default toleration (CriticalAddonOnly=Exists) to the Karpenter helm chart.
 This may cause Karpenter to run on nodes with that use this Taint which previously would not have been schedulable.
 This can be overridden by using `--set tolerations[0]=null`.

 * v0.14.0 deprecates the `AWS_ENI_LIMITED_POD_DENSITY` environment variable in-favor of specifying `spec.kubeletConfiguration.maxPods` on the Provisioner. `AWS_ENI_LIMITED_POD_DENSITY` will continue to work when `maxPods` is not set on the Provisioner.
 If `maxPods` is set, it will override `AWS_ENI_LIMITED_POD_DENSITY` on that specific Provisioner.

 ### Upgrading to v0.13.0+
 * v0.13.0 introduces a new CRD named `AWSNodeTemplate` which can be used to specify AWS Cloud Provider parameters.
 Everything that was previously specified under `spec.provider` in the Provisioner resource, can now be specified in the spec of the new resource.
 The use of `spec.provider` is deprecated but will continue to function to maintain backwards compatibility for the current API version (v1alpha5) of the Provisioner resource. v0.13.0 also introduces support for custom user data that doesn't require the use of a custom launch template.
 The user data can be specified in-line in the AWSNodeTemplate resource.
-Read the [UserData documentation here](../aws/operating-systems) to get started.

   If you are upgrading from v0.10.1 - v0.11.1, a new CRD `awsnodetemplate` was added.
 In v0.12.0, this crd was renamed to `awsnodetemplates`.
 Since helm does not manage the lifecycle of CRDs, you will need to perform a few manual steps for this CRD upgrade:
   1. Make sure any `awsnodetemplate` manifests are saved somewhere so that they can be reapplied to the cluster.